aws-samples/aws-codepipeline-custom-action/README.md

  Each deployment of the custom action has to have a distinct version number.

 ## Configuration
-Once custom action CloudFormation stack is deployed, you can add it to your CodePipelines either via AWS Console or CloudFormation.
-See
+Once CloudFormation stack is deployed, you can add the custom action to your CI/CD pipelines either via AWS Console or CloudFormation.
+See [AWS CodePipeline for Windows Server containers](https://github.com/aws-samples/aws-codepipeline-custom-action/tree/master/examples/windows-container-pipeline) for an example of using custom actions for building Windows Server containers.

 ## License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.